aydrian/fabric-stack-workshop/workshop/part-4.md

-# Part 4: Prepare the database
+# Part 4: Prepare the Database

 ## 💡 Objectives